krsche/kicad-template/README.md

      Everything looks good? --> Continue
 2. Tag the commit in the format `v1.0.0` and push the tag
 3. Observe the new GH Action that runs.
-     It will re-run the KiBot actions and create __a new GH Pre-Release as__ with the outputs from KiBot.
+     It will re-run the KiBot actions and create __a new GH Release__ with the outputs from KiBot.
-4. If you're happy with it, convert the _Pre-Release_ to a full _Release_ via the Web UI